enviodev/docs/docs/HyperIndex/overview.md

 >
 > - It has not been audited for security purposes.
 > - Envio currently supports Linux and MacOS and not Windows (only Windows Subsystem for Linux is supported).
-> - We appreciate your patience until we get there.
-Until then, we are happy to answer all questions in our [Discord](https://discord.gg/Q9qt8gZ2fX).
+> - Join our [Discord](https://discord.gg/Q9qt8gZ2fX) channel to make sure you catch all new releases.
+We appreciate your patience until we get there.

 ---